open-mmlab/mmaction2/tools/data/diving48/README.md

 ## Step 1.
 Prepare Annotations

-You can run the following script to download annotations.
+You can run the following script to download annotations (considering the correctness of annotation files, we only download V2 version here).

 ```shell
 bash download_annotations.sh